 - Time of the server request

-These data cannot be allocated to specific persons.
-These data are not merged with other data sources.
-We reserve the right to check these data subsequently if we learn of specific indications for an unlawful use.
+These data cannot be assigned to specific persons.
+This data will not be merged with other data sources.
+We reserve the right to subsequently check this data if we become aware of concrete indications of illegal use.

-AUTHADA GmbH is only liable in the event of intent or gross negligence.
-We are not in a position to check or permanently monitor the conduct of social network services (e.g. Facebook, Twitter, google+, YouTube, XING, LinkedIn and Pinterest).
+AUTHADA GmbH is only liable for intent or gross negligence.
+We are not in a position to control or permanently observe the behavior of social network services (e.g. Facebook, Twitter, google+, YouTube, XING, LinkedIn and Pinterest) or their providers.

 The contact details of our data protection officer are:

 Fax: +49 611 950008 - 5932